-Airbus CEO Enders To Leave in 2019, Bregier In Early 2018
+Airbus CEO Enders To Leave In 2019, Bregier In Early 2018

-FRANKFURT - Airbus Group is facing the most fundamental leadership change in company history with the departures of its top three executives Tom Enders, Fabrice Bregier and John Leahy.
-Enders, 59, told the company’s board of directors during its regular meeting on Dec.
-14 that he will not seek an extension of his mandate, which terminates in March 2019.
-Bregier, 56, will leave his position as president of Airbus Commercial Aircraft in February 2018, even though he indicated ...
+FRANKFURT—Airbus Group is facing the most fundamental leadership change in company history with the planned departures of its top three executives: Tom Enders, Fabrice Bregier and John ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS